Upgrade to a Heat Pump Water Heater

 Most heat pump water heaters are actually hybrid water heaters.

 Under most conditions, heat pump water heaters don't actually generate heat.
 So when you're using a lot of hot water, a hybrid water heater switches to electric-resistance heating to ensure an adequate supply of hot water.

 View and manage energy usage, adjust the water temperature, and change operation mode—remotely!

 Energy-saving programming allows you to heat water during off-peak hours at lower energy costs and will store enough hot water for your peak-hour needs.
 Some models include automated leak detection to alert you when a leak has occurred and will even shut off the water valve to prevent damage.

 Four operating modes

-Electric Only —This high-demand setting is the least energy-efficient, using only the electric element to heat water.
-Generally used as a temporary mode.
+- Electric Only —This high-demand setting is the least energy-efficient, using only the electric element to heat water.

-Vacation Mode (not available on all models)—Save energy when away from home by placing the unit in “sleep” mode until you return.
+- Vacation Mode —Save energy when away from home by placing the unit in 'sleep' mode until you return.

 The latest technology